 Reusable Bag Ordinance

 Starting on Earth Day, April 22, 2013, customers will need to bring their own shopping bag or purchase a paper or reusable bag from retail stores in Mountain View.

 The Reusable Bag Ordinance was approved by City Council after considering an Environmental Impact Report in which Mountain View joined 24 other cities to study the effects of single-use plastic bags on the environment.
 The intent of the ordinance is to prevent harm to marine life, damage to stormwater utility systems, reduce litter and waste, and conserve natural resources.
 The Ordinance also helps the City meet requirements to reduce plastic bags found in waterways under the Municipal Stormwater Permit issued by the Regional Water Quality Control Board.

 The focus of the Ordinance is to get customers to shop with reusable bags to save natural resources and reduce waste.
-In order to promote a shift to reusable bags, the Ordinance requires that stores charge customers a minimum of ten cents on each recycled paper or reusable bag.
+In order to promote a shift to reusable bags, the Ordinance requires that stores charge customers a minimum of ten cents on each recycled paper or reusable bag (including plastic bags more than 2.25 mil thick and durable).
 Stores keep the revenue from the bag charges to pay for bags and help with record-keeping costs.
 Customers paying for goods with WIC or food stamp cards may be provided a recycled paper bag at no charge.
 See Key provisions below.

 - Affects retail establishments selling goods directly to customers, such as grocery stores, hardware stores, video stores, fabric stores, liquor stores, gift shops, and clothing stores.

 - Exempts restaurants, fast-food businesses, and charitable thrift stores.
 Stores providing services such as dry cleaners, beauty shops and car washes are also exempt unless they sell goods.